 H1: Crowd support positively influences Home Team Performance.

-Crowds come in all shapes and sizes and different crowds will have different influences on team performance.
+Crowds come in all shapes and sizes. and different crowds will have different influences on team performance.
 Bigger crowds in general make more noise and can be more initimidating than smaller crowds.
 There is a big difference in playing for large crowds compared to small crowds.
 Crowd support has a direct effect on team performance and a larger crowd size is associated with larger crowd noise.
 This larger crowd noise and size could boost confidence of the home team, knowing they have got the backing from so many fans, and thus could lead to larger performance boosts for home teams for teams backed by large crowds compared to teams supported by smaller crowds.
 This leads to the following hypothesis on the effect of crowd size on team performance.

 H1b: The effect of crowd support on team performance increases when crowd size increases.